 - serve locally grown, raised, harvested or processed foods in school cafeterias,

 - improve student nutrition,

 - provide agriculture, health, and nutrition education opportunities; and

 ODA partners with the Oregon Department of Education to implement the Oregon Farm to School and School Garden Program.

-Oregon Farm to School Producer Equipment and Infrastructure Grant Program (2022-2023)
+Oregon Farm to School Equipment and Infrastructure Grant Program (2021-2023)

 Watch the webinar

 |Screen applications for qualifying proposals

 |May 23 - May 31, 2022

 El ODA está aceptando solicitudes para el Programa de Subvenciones para el Equipamiento y la Infraestructura de los Productores del Programa de Farm to School de Oregón para el período 2022 – 2023.